The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 The doctor may then order additional tests, including:

-If breast cancer is present, the doctor will describe the treatment options and next steps.
+The doctor will describe the treatment options and next steps if breast cancer is present.

 Breast cancer treatment depends on several factors, including: